ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 | CR 6                  | A heroic obstacle.
 Masters can only hope to overcome it.                 |
 | CR 7+                 | A mythical obstacle.
 Stories are told about those who overcome them.     |
 ## Challenge Types
-While a challenge rating can indicate the amount of successes needed to overcome a given obstacle, the challenge type also indicates how those successes are taken into account.
+While a challenge rating can indicate the amount of successes needed to overcome a given obstacle, the challenge type also indicates how those successes are taken into account and what happens should the players fail to overcome the challenge.

 ### Blocks